US natgas prices fall 3% to two-week low on less hot forecasts

 Gas flows to the seven big U.S. LNG export plants rose to an average of 12.8 bcfd so far in September from 12.3 bcfd in August.
 That compares with a monthly record of 14.0 bcfd in April.

-The U.S. is on track to become the world's biggest LNG supplier in 2023 - ahead of recent leaders Australia and Qatar - as much higher global prices continue to feed demand for U.S. exports due to supply disruptions and sanctions linked to Russia's war in Ukraine.
+The U.S. is on track to become the world's biggest LNG supplier in 2023, ahead of recent leaders Australia and Qatar.
+Much higher global prices have fed demand for U.S. exports due to supply disruptions and sanctions linked to Russia's war in Ukraine.

 Week ended Sep 1 Forecast